 SCCC is a unique organization that offers a broad range of counseling experiences, cutting-edge training, high-quality supervision from a variety of disciplines, and a supportive community of counselors and administrators.
 This atmosphere of community service makes the Center a very exciting and creative place that can add a new dimension to your life, personally and professionally.

 We look forward to meeting you!
-For additional questions, please fill in the inquiry box on the right, or call Marisa at 323.937.1344
+For additional questions, please fill in the inquiry box on the right, or call John Berndt at 323.937.1344.

 Send us an email with the form below or join us for a tour and get all your questions answered there.